18F/development-guide/pages/security/csp.md

 This technique will allow those scripts to load, with the following caveats:

-* Each time the third-party script changes, a new hash will have to be computed, and your policy's `script-src` whitelist will need to be updated
+* Each the time the third-party script changes, a new hash will have to be computed, and your policy's `script-src` whitelist will need to be updated
-* Inlining the SHAs of multiple scripts adds bloat to the policy, and the number of bytes needed to transmit the header to the browser.
+* Inline the SHAs of multiple scripts adds bloat to the policy, and increases the number of bytes needed to transmit the header to the browser.

 As each project has its own needs, you should always perform your own research on a per-project basis to determine the best way to handle third-party scripts!